fire1ce/3os.org/docs/mac-os/python-the-right-way.md

 ---
-description: How to Install Python on MacOS the Right Way and Use Python Virtual Environment
+description: How to Install Python on macOS the Right Way and Use Python Virtual Environment
 ---

-# How to Install and use Python on MacOS the Right Way
+# How to Install and use Python on macOS the Right Way

 ## Intro

-Using and developing with Python on MacOS sometimes may be frustrating...
+Using and developing with Python on macOS sometimes may be frustrating...

-The reason for that is that MacOS uses __Python 2__ for its core system with __pip__ as a package manager.
-When __Xcode Command Line Tools__ are installed __Python 3__ and __pip3__ package manager will be available at the cli.
-When using __Python2, Python3__ and their package managers this way, all the packages will be installed at the system level and my effect the native packages and their dependences , this can __break__ or lead to __unwanted bugs__ in OS.
+The reason for that is that macOS uses **Python 2** for its core system with **pip** as a package manager.
+When **Xcode Command Line Tools** are installed **Python 3** and **pip3** package manager will be available at the cli.
+When using **Python2, Python3** and their package managers this way, all the packages will be installed at the system level and my effect the native packages and their dependences , this can **break** or lead to **unwanted bugs** in OS.

-The right way to use python at MacOS is to use __Virtual Environments__ for python.
+The right way to use python at macOS is to use **Virtual Environments** for python.
 This way all the system related versions of python and their packages won't be affected and use by you.

 ## Installing and configuring pyenv, pyenv-virtualenv

-In order to use pyenv, pyenv-virtualenv without conflicting with the native MacOS python we need to add some configuration to our ~/.zshrc config (for mac os catalina) or your bash config if you are still using bash.
+In order to use pyenv, pyenv-virtualenv without conflicting with the native macOS python we need to add some configuration to our ~/.zshrc config (for mac os catalina) or your bash config if you are still using bash.

-__It's very imported to maintain the order of the configuration for the loading order__
+**It's very imported to maintain the order of the configuration for the loading order**

-* First of all we need to include your Executable Paths.
+- First of all we need to include your Executable Paths.
 In the example we added all the common paths, including the paths for pyenv, pyenv-virtualenv.
 If you have any other path that you use, you can add them at the same line or create a new line below this one.
-* Second to Executable Paths we will add two if statements that will check if the pyenv,pyenv-virtualenv are installed, if they are it will load them.
+- Second to Executable Paths we will add two if statements that will check if the pyenv,pyenv-virtualenv are installed, if they are it will load them.
 If they aren't and you are using the same zsh or bash config it will ignore loading them
-* Third is a fix for __brew, brew doctor__.
+- Third is a fix for **brew, brew doctor**.
 When using this method it may conflict with brew as it uses python as well.
-If you run run __brew doctor__ without the fix, it will show config warnings related to the python configuration files.
+If you run run **brew doctor** without the fix, it will show config warnings related to the python configuration files.

 Configuration for ~/.zshrc or ~/.zprofile